Slack

 return agent;

-},SanitizingHttpAgent is an HttpAgent that tolerates the event streams real agent backends emit — use it over the stock HttpAgent when connecting to a remote runtime.
+},SanitizingHttpAgent is an HttpAgent that tolerates the event streams real agent backends emit — use it over the stock HttpAgent when connecting a Slack bot to Copilot Runtime.

 Known limitations (v1)#

-- Single workspace — one bot token; no OAuth/multi-workspace install flow
+- Single workspace / guild / bot — one token per adapter instance; no OAuth multi-tenant install flow

 - In-memory action store by default — inline button handlers expire on restart unless you provide a durable